LEAGUE CITY REFINERY & PLANT EXPLOSION LAWYERS

 - Respiratory system injuries, including breathing and lung conditions;

 - Headaches, dizziness, or other neurological effects; and

 - Wrongful death.

 If you have been involved in or near a plant or refinery explosion, you must seek medical care and consult with an experienced workplace injury lawyer.
-We can help you get the comprehensive medical examination and treatment you need and develop a strategy to pursue the compensation you deserve.
+Our plant explosion lawyers can help you get the comprehensive medical examination and treatment you need and develop a strategy to pursue the compensation you deserve.

 Frequently Asked Questions

 What causes an explosion at a plant or refinery?